 There are several ways to handle a large settlement entered on behalf of a child, and the best methods will vary depending on the circumstances.
 If the child requires expensive ongoing care, a structured settlement overseen by a guardian ad litem might be the most effective way to ensure that the parents receive the funds they need to give their child proper care.
 In most cases, a child gains control over these funds when they reach age 18.

 If your child has suffered injuries in a preventable accident, you may be experiencing a lot of emotional pain.
-Our legal team understands that the safety and well-being of your children is a top priority, and our compassionate attorney could help you recover the damages you need to cover your losses.
+Zanes Law understands that the safety and well-being of your children is a top priority, and our compassionate attorney could help you recover the damages you need to cover your losses.
 Contact us to speak with a Tucson child injury lawyer about your case.